Lack of Capacity: Everything You Need to Know

 There is a third test used in some states called the motivational test.
 The motivational test is used to gauge a person's ability to judge the pros and cons of entering a contract.
 Using this test can be very difficult when the person involved has a mental condition such as bipolar disorder.

 If you need help with determining lack of capacity, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.